Skip to content

 Billy Napier

-Billy Napier is entering his second season as the head coach at Florida.
+Billy Napier is entering his fourth season as Florida Gators head football coach.

+Billy Napier was hired at Florida prior to the 2022 college football season.
 His first year in Gainesville ended in bowl eligibility and a 6-7 overall record.
-Last season marked Florida’s fifth consecutive season of qualifying for the postseason.
+That season marked Florida’s fifth-consecutive season of qualifying for the postseason.

 It was a solid first campaign for Napier, who landed the Florida job without any previous Power 5 experience.
 He succeeded Dan Mullen, who was in the position for just shy of 4 seasons.